Park Model Homes Are Trending In a BIG Way

 “I think one of the reasons park models are picking up, in general, is because of the increased quality,” Eitrem said.
 “The new park model RVs are coming with textured and taped walls, stainless appliances and other perks… this will definitely get people who are considering other options very interested in a park model.
 It’s basically like a luxury home, but smaller.”

-If you’re looking to buy a park model home through MHVillage, follow the above link to our home models page.
+If you’re looking to buy a manufactured home, or a model home similar to park models, you Search through MHVillage on our mobile home models page.
 Choose the most convenient city and use the “Home Size” dropdown box to choose the smallest floor plans.
-The listings will give you a better understanding of floor plan configuration and pricing for new park model homes.
+The listings will give you a better understanding of mobile home floor plan configuration and pricing for new park model homes.